Anna Kunkel

 Anna Maggie Kunkel [Huff] (March 18, 1932 – October 1, 2006) was an American fourth outfielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 2", 112 lb., Kunkel batted and threw left handed.
 She was dubbed Kunk.

+Early life

 Kunkel was born in Wescosville, Pennsylvania, on March 18, 1932.

+Career

 She played for the South Bend Blue Sox club during its 1950 and 1951 seasons.
 Her career ended early due to a knee injury.
 Kunkel had surgery and returned to action, but her knee did not hold up.
 As a result, she appeared in just 11 games over the two seasons.
 The league stopped recording individual achievements after 1948, so individual accomplishments are complete only through 1948.